7 day epic Colorado white water rafting & camping adventure

 On our trip passenger above the age of 8 were allowed.

-Check your Colorado white water rafting company for their conditions.
+Check your Colorado white water rafting company for their conditions and age restrictions.

 What about the food?